 Certain fixed income ETFs invest in investment-grade and, at times, speculative grade bonds.
-Investment-grade securities are subject to numerous risks including higher interest rates, economic recession, deterioration of the investment-grade market or investors' perceptions thereof, possible downgrades and defaults of interest and/or principal.
-Changes in interest rates could affect the value of investments in fixed income ETFs.
-Rising interest rates tend to cause the prices of debt securities (especially those with longer maturities) to fall.
+Investment-grade securities are subject to numerous risks including higher interest rates, economic recession, deterioration of the investment-grade market or investors' perceptions thereof, possible downgrades, and defaults of interest and/or principal.
+Changes in interest rates may affect the value of investments in fixed income ETFs.
+Rising interest rates cause the prices of debt securities to fall, which is more pronounced in longer-duration securities.
 The credit rating or financial condition of an issuer may affect the value of the debt security.
 Generally, the lower the quality rating of a security, the greater the risk that issuer will fail to pay interest fully and return principal in a timely manner.
 Credit ratings are not an absolute standard of quality, but rather general indicators that reflect only the view of the originating rating agencies from which an explanation of the significance of such ratings may be obtained.
 If an issuer defaults or becomes unable to honor its financial obligations, the security may lose some or all of its value.

 Speculative securities are usually issued by less creditworthy and/or highly leveraged (indebted) companies.
 Compared with investment-grade bonds, speculative grade bonds carry a greater degree of risk and are less likely to make timely payments of interest and principal.

-Regarding the fixed income portion of Asset Allocation strategies and Balanced strategies, there are risks associated with the use of ETFs.
+Regarding the fixed income portions of Asset Allocation and Balanced strategies, there are risks associated with the use of ETFs.
 Fixed income ETFs are not bonds.
-During market disruptions, there are times when ETFs trade at discounts or premiums to the net asset value of the underlying portfolio of securities, which can directly affect the return on an investment in the
+During market disruptions, there are times when ETFs trade at discounts or premiums to the net asset value of the underlying portfolio of securities, which can directly affect the return on an investment in the ETF.

-ETF.
 Liquidity can also vary depending on market conditions.
-A fixed income ETF does not mature like an individual bond.
 These and other differences highlight the fact that fixed income ETFs may vary in performance relative to direct investments in bonds.